 I think so.
 At this point, it’s difficult to narrow down what aspect of composition I want to focus on.
 It seems important to keep all my doors open.
 I don’t want to just purely focus on film scores and then find out it’s not right for me, or look up and find something big has changed in the media industry and all I know is scoring.
 If you look at the industry nowadays, a lot of film scores are pop tunes or folk or indie music.
 The classical era, when John Williams and others wrote these epic scores for films, seems to be ending.
 I think the market and appeal is dwindling too, so I’m a little nervous.
 I mean, film scoring is still what I’m studying to do.
 But we’ll see.

-What are other areas of composing you’re thinking about?
+What other areas of composing are you thinking about?

-I recently thought about going for a doctorate in composition and becoming a college professor.
+I recently considered going for a doctorate in composition and becoming a college professor.
 It would mean a steady income.
 Plus, they expect you to do concerts and stuff, so you’re still a composer.
-You get to keep writing music and they pay for it.
+You keep writing music and they pay for it.
 It’s like being part of a research facility at a university.